Taryn Simon

 Taryn Simon (born February 4, 1975) is an American multidisciplinary artist who works in photography, text, sculpture, and performance.

 Currently residing and maintaining a studio practice in New York City, Simon has had work featured in the Venice Biennale (2015).
 In 2001, Simon was selected as a Guggenheim Fellow.

 Early life and education

 Simon was born in New York City and attended Brown University, where she initially studied environmental studies before graduating with a degree in art semiotics.
 While at Brown, she enrolled in photography classes at the neighboring Rhode Island School of Design.
 She received her BA in 1997.
+Simon's father traveled frequently for his government position, and was an enthusiastic photographer, opening her up to the art form.

 Works

 The Innocents (2002)

 In 2000, Simon was given an assignment by New York Times Magazine to photograph men who had been wrongfully convicted, which inspired her to explore photography's role in the criminal justice system.
 She applied for a Guggenheim Fellowship which allowed her to travel across the United States photographing and interviewing individuals who were wrongfully convicted.
 The Innocents depicts individuals sentenced to death or given life sentences largely due to mistaken identity, who were exonerated and released after DNA evidence proved their innocence.
 Simon photographed the subjects at sites significant to their wrongful conviction, such as the scene of the crime, misidentification, alibi, or arrest.
 The series was published as a book and exhibited in galleries and museums such as MoMA PS1, the Museum of Contemporary Photography, Gagosian Gallery, and others.

 In Simon's foreword to the book she writes:

 Photography's ability to blur truth and fiction is one if its most compelling qualities...
 Photographs in the criminal justice system, and elsewhere, can turn fiction into fact.
 As I got to know the men and women in this book, I saw that photography's ambiguity, beautiful in one context, can be devastating in another."